 On June 24, 2010, the Company's shareholders approved the adoption of the Company's restricted share unit plan (the "RSU Plan").
-The plan was approved most recently on April 29, 2013, and amendments to the plan were approved by the shareholders on May 28, 2015.
+The RSU Plan was approved by our shareholders most recently on May 5, 2016.

 Eligible participants under the RSU Plan include directors and employees of the Company.
 Under the terms of the original RSU Plan, RSUs vested with participants as follows: 50% on the first anniversary of the date of the grant and 50% on the second anniversary of the date of the grant.
 In March 2015, the Board approved amendments to the plan that (a) extend the redemption period so that, going forward, all RSUs in a grant are not redeemed until the second anniversary of the grant; (b) provide for redemption, instead of cancellation, of outstanding RSUs at the date of redemption for retiring directors and executive officers, which is defined as a threshold of combined service and age of 65 years, and a minimum of five years of service to the Company; and (c) update the RSU Plan for compliance with applicable laws.
 The amendments were approved and ratified by shareholder vote on May 28, 2015.
 Grants made subsequent to May 28, 2015 have been made pursuant to the amendments described.